The AT&T Issue Brief Library

-We are working with QuEST Forum on developing a sustainability measurement model that is focused on sustainability-driven business improvement and profitability.
+With QuEST Forum, we are working on launching a sustainability measurement model that is focused on sustainability-driven business improvement and profitability.
 The model provides a data-driven process that empowers companies to share and apply best practices.
 The goal is to provide the industry benchmarking methodology with holistic sustainability measures to drive business improvements and control costs.

 We continue to work with our major network suppliers to establish goals to improve the efficiencies of next-generation network equipment and we work with the Alliance for Telecommunications Industry Solutions (ATIS) on using the Telecommunications Energy Efficiency Ratio (TEER) metric.
-We are already seeing results collaborating with strategic network suppliers with TEER baselines and goals in our agreements.
+TEER requirements are found in the requirements document, ATT-IP-76200.

-AT&T continues to address packaging opportunities in its supply chain.
-In 2014, we engaged suppliers even further for innovative solutions to both reduce packaging materials and environmental impact.
+AT&T continues to address packaging opportunities in its supply chain for innovative solutions to both reduce packaging materials and environmental impact.
 For more on packaging reductions, please see the packaging section in our Product Life Cycle issue brief.

 The AT&T Supplier Sustainability Awards honor suppliers that make outstanding contributions to our sustainability efforts.
-In 2015, we honored four suppliers that helped us advance our sustainability commitment in 2014 in the areas of energy efficiency, process improvement, the environment and packaging:
+In 2016, we honored 4 suppliers that helped us advance our sustainability commitment in 2015 in the areas of process improvement, energy efficiency, the environment and packaging:

-Read more about previous AT&T Supplier Sustainability Awards winners:
+Read about AT&T’s Supplier Sustainability Awards winners at the links below: